jacky5823a/docs/AccountingPlatformAPI/XG/accounting-platform-en.md

 ### Seamless2.0

 - Only Seamless wallet agents available.
 The 2.0 Version only needs to implement two callbacks which are focus on the balance changing.
 The encryption rule is also simpler and more flexible.
-- Please setting the seamless callbacks(getBalance/updateBalance) on the personal game setting page of the backstage.
 - Refer to the [SeamlessWallet API 2.0](../../SeamlessWalletAPI2.0/SeamlessWalletAPI-2.0.md) documents to implement all of seamless callbacks.
+- Please setting the seamless callbacks(getBalance/updateBalance) on the System Management/Personal Setting page of the backstage.
 - Because of avoid settling repeatedly, our system only invokes the callback once when updating balance.
 If there is timeout or something unexpected response, our system won't re-invoke again.
 So please check the failed cases from [GetRequestHistoryByTime api](https://staging-agent.jetcafe.life/swagger/public/index.html?lang=en#/Seamless2.0/post_api_keno_api_xg_casino_GetRequestHistoryByTime) regularly, and according to the `RequestJson` in response to fix the balance of members.
 - There are some test cases on the Developer Zone/Seamless Callbacks page.
 We'll send the request from our seamless server to your system when clicking the button in the test case.
 This is only for testing on the staging env, and there is no real bet record in our system.
 - Please provide test account on staging(test) environment of your system after completing all of seamless callbacks.
 We need to test its working fine on staging.